Dear Emerging Playwright,

 And that’s why I gave the Play Submissions Helper a very affordable price—just enough to cover the cost of hosting and maintaining this site with a little left over.

 Keep this in mind…

-A portion of your fee is donated to the amazing charity East African Children’s Hope.
+A dollar from your initial fee is donated to the amazing charity East African Children’s Hope.

 This fantastic program, which I’ve supported for years, supports literacy and writing for disadvantaged Kenyan orphans.

 I know a dollar isn’t much, but when you combine your dollar with the dollars of all the other writers who are joining this site every day, it adds up pretty quickly!

 At this price, subscribing to the Play Submissions Helper should be a no-brainer.

 (Assuming you’re a dedicated playwright who is really serious about seeing your work up on stage.)